Frequently Asked Questions

 What is Vacuum Brazing?

-Vacuum Brazing is a joining process which can offer significant advantages in terms of cleanliness, joint strength and integrity.
+Vacuum Brazing is a joining process of similar or dissimilar metals which can offer significant advantages in terms of cleanliness, joint strength and integrity.

 What are the main applications of vacuum brazing?